NoosWare/rapp_beginner_tutorials/cpp/README.md

 ```

 When we construct the batch, we construct the cloud call in a one-off statement
-as we execute `make_calls`.
+as we execute `service_controller::make_calls`.
-For a complete parameterlist of each class, please see the respective class documentation.
+For a complete parameter list of each class, please see the respective class documentation.

 ```cpp
 ctrl.make_calls(rapp::cloud::face_detection(pic, false, face_cb),